-None of the other UC campuses require or allow teacher recommendations.
+None of the UC campuses require or allow teacher recommendations.

-For a fairly detailed explanation of how the UC campuses approach applications, check out this blog post from last year (please note that the workshops linked in this post are last year’s workshops – this year’s can be found here).
+For a fairly detailed explanation of how the UC campuses approach applications, check out this blog post.

-The CSU system has 23 undergraduate campuses, and students can apply to one or all of the campuses from the same online application, called CSU Mentor.
+The CSU system has 23 undergraduate campuses, and students can apply to one or all of the campuses from the same online application, called Cal State Apply.
 The CSU application does not open until October 1, and there are no essays or teacher recommendations!
 You will need to enter information from your transcript to help them see that you have met the admission requirements.
 You will also need to have your SAT or ACT scores sent directly from the testing agency.

 - If you are sending SAT scores, you can send them to the CSU Mentor, which is code 3594.
 All CSU campuses will receive your scores this way.